-After obtaining ethics approval from the research ethics boards at the two participating hospitals, parents whose child died at the most 1 year (Group 1), or from 1 to 5 years (Group 2), before the interview were recruited from two tertiary care hospitals in a large urban center in Canada.
-To recruit bereaved parents, we first identified staff contact people conducting follow-up with bereaved parents at the two participating hospitals, and these staff contact people asked parents if they would like to participate in the study during one of their previously scheduled follow-up phone calls.
+After obtaining ethics approval from the research ethics boards at the two participating hospitals, parents whose child died at most one year (Group 1), or from one to five years (Group 2), before the interview were recruited from two tertiary care hospitals in a large urban center in Canada.1 To recruit bereaved parents, we first identified staff contact people conducting follow-up with bereaved parents at the two participating hospitals, and these staff contact people asked parents if they would like to participate in the study during one of their previously scheduled follow-up phone calls.
 To further encourage recruitment, a letter of invitation to participate was also sent out to parents.
 The characteristics of participating parents are provided in Table 1.
-Parents ranged in age from 29 to 60 years, and included 15 mothers and six fathers of children who ranged in age from several days to 19 years at death.
+Parents ranged in age from 29 to 60 years, and included 15 mothers and 6 fathers of children who ranged in age from several days to 19 years at death.
 The children died from a variety of illnesses, including neurodegenerative and congenital disorders, and pediatric cancers.
-In addition, seven health care professionals (HCPs; four nurses, two psychologists, and one social worker) who conducted bereavement follow-up practices at the two hospitals were interviewed.
+In addition, 7 health care professionals (HCPs; 4 nurses, 2 psychologists and 1 social worker) who conducted bereavement follow-up practices at the two hospitals were interviewed.
 Twenty-one bereaved parents were interviewed (10 as mother-father dyads) as to how they experienced their grief in the first year, what was helpful or not helpful during this time, and their perspectives on various bereavement follow-up and support services (offered either in the hospital or the community).
-There were 10 parents of eight children who died in Group 1 and 11 parents of nine children who died in Group 2.
-Parents in Group 1 were asked to speak of their current experiences and parents in Group 2 were asked to think back of their experiences in the first year after the death.
+There were 10 parents of 8 children who died in Group 1 and 11 parents of 9 children who died in Group 2.
+Parents in Group 1 were asked to speak to their current experiences and parents in Group 2 were asked to think back to their experiences in the first year after the death.
 These two groups were formed to obtain the prospective view of the parents living the experience and the retrospective view of parents who had had the time to reflect on their experiences.